c4dm/c4dmpoole/input/ycart/icassp18.md

         <li> the MAPS MIDI files
         <li> the MAPS posteriograms in CSV format
         <li> the baseline piano-rolls (obtained by median-filtering and thresholding the posteriograms) in CSV format
-        <li> the correspondance tables as text files.
+        <li> the correspondence tables as text files.

       </ul>
-    <li> The correspondance tables can be found <a href='http://c4dm.eecs.qmul.ac.uk/datasets/ycart/icassp18/MAPS_corresp_dataset.zip'> here. </a>
+    <li> The correspondence tables can be found <a href='http://c4dm.eecs.qmul.ac.uk/datasets/ycart/icassp18/MAPS_corresp_dataset.zip'> here. </a>
-      It contains the correspondance tables alone in CSV format, and in the form of a Pickle file.
+      It contains the correspondence tables alone in CSV format, and in the form of a Pickle file.
     <li> The code can be found <a href='http://c4dm.eecs.qmul.ac.uk/datasets/ycart/icassp18/icassp18_code.zip'> here. </a>

   </ul>
 </p>

 <h3>
-MAPS Correspondance Tables Dataset
+MAPS Correspondence Tables Dataset
 </h3>
 <h4>
 Content